The following is subject to change. Please check with relevant mass transportation authorities for the most up-to-date information.

 Expanded morning service is provided for the TD Five Boro Bike Tour.
 Boats leave Staten Island throughout the morning to get you to the Tour start on time; the ride to Manhattan takes 30 minutes.
 The ferry is free.
 Riders are advised to take the following ferries for their staggered starts: Riders in Start 1 (blue start), 5:30am, 6:00am, 6:30am.
 Riders in Start 2 (red start), 7:00am, 7:15am, 7:30am.
 Riders in Start 3 (silver start), 8:00am, 8:15am.
 Please note, if you miss your assigned start time, you will not be given priority in line at the ferry and may have to ride in the following start group.
 Take the earliest ferry you can so you and your group can have a good Tour experience.

-Parking at the Staten Island Ferry
+Staten Island Ferry Parking

 Limited parking is available in the parking lots surrounding the Staten Island Ferry in Staten Island.
 To see specific information about the lots, click here.
 Plan to arrive early to get a spot.